 According to section 89 of the Universities Act (558/2009), a person may be granted the title of docent on application.
-According to the University of Oulu recruitment principles (1.9.2011), the Rector may grant the title of docent to a person who has comprehensive knowledge of his/her own field, a capacity of independent research or artistic work as demonstrated through publications or some other manner, and good teaching skills.
+According to the University of Oulu recruitment principles (1.11.2019), the Vice Rector for Research may grant the title of docent to a person who has comprehensive knowledge of his/her own field, a capacity of independent research or artistic work as demonstrated through publications or some other manner, and good teaching skills.

-According to the University Recruitment Principles, if the Dean finds that the applicant fulfills the requirements for the title of docent, the Dean will submit a proposal of appointment to the Rector.
+According to the University Recruitment Principles, if the Dean finds that the applicant fulfills the requirements for the title of docent, the Dean will submit a proposal of appointment to the Vice Rector for Research.
 Statements are requested on the applicant’s academic qualifications from two reviewers, unless, for some special reasons, such statements are considered unnecessary.
 The Dean decides on the assessment method of teaching skills.

 To the applicant/reviewer of the docentship

 When applying for a title of docent at the University of Oulu, Faculty of Biochemistry and Molecular Medicine, the following guidelines must be followed.
 The application should be submitted to Head of Administration electronically in pdf format and include the following:

 - The application should be addressed to the Faculty of Biochemistry and Molecular Medicine, University of Oulu.
 The specification of the field of the docentship and the topic of the demonstration lecture should be stated in the application.

 The demonstration lecture should be suitable for basic studies.
 The duration of the demonstration lecture is limited to 20 min.
 Specific instructions of the demonstration lecture and its assessment can be found here.
 If the applicant intends to apply for exemption from the demonstration lecture, this should be stated and justified in the application.